Launch a Service Gateway virtual appliance from Google Cloud using a deployment package.

 Note

-If you do not have any VPC network, refer to Google Cloud documentation to create one. - Review the configuration of this firewall policy, then click Create.
+If you do not have any VPC networks, refer to Google Cloud documentation to create one. - Review the configuration of this firewall policy, then click Create.

 - In the Google Cloud portal, open the navigation menu at the upper left of the screen.